ql-io/cluster2/README.md

 ![Travis status](https://secure.travis-ci.org/ql-io/cluster2.png)

+NOTE: For node (<=0.6.x), use cluster2 version 0.3.1

-cluster2 is a node.js (>= 0.6.x) compatible multi-process management module.
+cluster2 is a node.js (>= 0.8.x) compatible multi-process management module.
 This module grew out of our needs in operationalizing node.js for [ql.io](https://github.com/ql-io/ql.io) at eBay.
 Built on node's `cluster`, cluster2 adds several safeguards and utility functions to help support real-world production scenarios: